xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-DELETE.TOOL   Deletes a button from a toolbar
+DELETE.TOOL&nbsp;&nbsp;&nbsp;Deletes a button from a toolbar

-ENABLE.TOOL   Enables or disables a button on a toolbar
+ENABLE.TOOL&nbsp;&nbsp;&nbsp;Enables or disables a button on a toolbar

-GET.TOOLBAR   Retrieves information about a toolbar
+GET.TOOLBAR&nbsp;&nbsp;&nbsp;Retrieves information about a toolbar

 Return to [top](#E)